techidaily/site-win11-tips/source/_posts/overcoming-problems-with-saving-windows-volume-configurations.md

  If updating or reinstalling the driver didn't solve the issue, you may need to allow certain applications to take exclusive control of the audio device.
 Here's how to do it:

  To get started, launch Volume Mixer on your computer.
-If you need help, see our guide on[how to open Volume Mixer on Windows 11](https://www.makeuseof.com/open-volume-mixer-windows-11/) .
+If you need help, see our guide on [how to open Volume Mixer on Windows 11](https://www.makeuseof.com/open-volume-mixer-windows-11/) .

  In the Volume Mixer window, click on the**Speaker** icon to open the Properties window.
 Switch to the**Advanced** tab, and you'll see the**Exclusive Mode** section here.